Review and road test of the Volvo XC90 Recharge T8 Plug-in hybrid

 Design and Build

 The look of this second generation XC90, according to its exterior design manager Anders Gunnarson, needed to be 'timeless'.
 If, like its predecessor, its model life must stretch across the decades, then you can certainly see why.
 Hence the considerable depth of thought that's clearly gone into a sense of style reflective of brand values both old and new.
-This car's a little longer than the previous version - and a little wider too - but that's been carefully disguised as part of a design brief to make the shape look as compact as possible.
 So many large luxury SUVs appear bulky and intimidating: this isn't one of them.
 On the outside, this refreshed XC90 offers subtle upgrades to the original award-winning exterior design, such as new wheels, exterior colours and a revised front grille, among other details.
 Otherwise, things are much as before, with a sculpted bonnet flowing into LED front headlights with a distinctive so-called 'Hammer of Thor' design.

 Market and Model

-The on the road price of this T8 Twin Engine model lists from around £68,000.
-That means you can expect to pay a premium of around £11,500 over the comparable D5 diesel version.
+The on the road price of this Recharge T8 Plug-in hybrid model lists from around £67,000.
+That means you can expect to pay a premium of around £9,000 over the comparable B5 diesel version.
+The range starts with 'Inscription Expression' trim, after which there are two main spec levels, 'R-Design' and 'Inscription', with iterim 'Pro' variants of each also available.
 Standard equipment levels are comprehensive.
-Even with entry-level 'Momentum' trim, you get smart alloy wheels of at least 19-inches in size, plus LED headlights that at night can bend with the road and dip themselves automatically.
+All models get smart alloy wheels of at least 19-inches in size, plus LED headlights that at night can bend with the road and dip themselves automatically.
 You also get roof rails, rear parking sensors, auto headlamps and wipers and a power-operated tailgate.

 Inside, there's full leather trim and a powered driver's seat, 2-Zone Electronic Climate Control and a clever 'Sensus Connect' infotainment system you activate via a large 9-inch centre console touchscreen.
 From here (or via voice control), you can access a 10-speaker 330-watt High Performance Sound system with DAB digital radio.
 Plus there's a 'Sensus Navigation' system with Traffic Information and European mapping, plus, as you'd expect, Bluetooth 'phone compatibility and USB and aux-in ports.

 XC90 safety gear includes a run off-road protection package which tightens seatbelts and activates energy-absorbing technology in the seats when the car detects challenging terrain ahead.
 Another system is the auto-braking feature, which cuts in if a driver pulls out in front of oncoming traffic.
-Both safety systems aim to bring Volvo closer to its vision of nobody being seriously injured or killed in any of its vehicles by 2020.
+Both safety systems aim to bring Volvo closer to its vision of nobody being seriously injured or killed in any of its vehicles by this century's third decade.

 Cost of Ownership